MrYsLab/s2a_fm/README.md

 s2a_fm is a Scratch/Snap! hardware extension written in Python allowing Scratch or Snap! and an Arduino micro-controller to communicate seamlessly.

-Program Block translations are included for Chinese, Dutch, English (default), French, German, Korean, Portuguese, and Spanish.
+Program Block translations are included for Chinese, Dutch, English (default), French, German, Greek, Italian, Korean, Portuguese, and Spanish, Taiwanese.

 Make sure you get the latest version of the Scratch Off-Line editor if you are using Scratch (version 404 or greater).